 The 6 most common sporting injuries – and when they happen

-In my practice, I see a wide range of patients with sporting injuries, particularly in the knee and ankle.
+In our practice in MSK Doctors, we see a wide range of patients with sporting injuries, particularly in the knee and ankle.
 If you want to avoid a sporting injury it’s very important to understand when they can happen, so here’s a round-up of some of the most common injuries we see:

 Luckily, it can be managed without surgery and with time things will settle down.
 There are different braces that we can use to treat it, and with strong muscle, physiotherapy will help.
 It is best to seek medical advice and to discuss treatment options.